Jemoka/blag/content/posts/KBhpwr1_rba_planning.md

 ---

-Surprisingly, one salient case of depolarization in recent years is SSM.
-Debate transition from SSM into other intersectionality / rights.
-Direct measurements too: gallup: Republican vs. Democracts gap closed on the topic.
+One salient case of depolarization in recent years is SSM.
+Debate transition from SSM into other intersectionality / rights (CITE).
+Direct measurements too: gallup---Republican vs. Democracts gap closed on the topic.

-SSM, therefore, offers a salient case study of what depolarization can look like.
+SSM offers a salient case study of what depolarization can look like.
 Having gone through the cycle, we are afforded post-hoc analysis of what worked and didn't work.

 We know **what** worked: [ssm debates preceded by 1) higher emotion and 2) few active engagements results in failed legalization](3880B92C-F887-41CD-8281-A5B2C053D773), whereas [sustained interest and overall engagement precede legalization success](#sustained-interest-and-overall-engagement-precede-legalization-success)---tied to the depolarization.

-But **why**? and specifically, why these things? (maybe gesticulate to the fact that protests are usually not those)
+But **why**? and specifically, why these things?
+How can we generalize this?

 A careful study of polarization helps inform why these things worked.
 We are going to do this from social media because (from the TIC social media is easy).
+The framework will show that [TiC thesis].

+After developing such a framework, we will develop this analysis on two cases:

+1.  briefly on trolls (this is **polarizing**), and
+2. SSM (this is **depolarizing**), which, given that's what we're after, we are going to exand and learn from to further investigate the motivating dynamics of the framework in context of SSM.

 ### &lt;&gt;all of the lit review {#all-of-the-lit-review}

+Begin by developing the framework.

+yipeee

+### SSM has all the parts that's needed for this to work. {#ssm-has-all-the-parts-that-s-needed-for-this-to-work-dot}

 [vocab note: homophilic is not the same thing as MSM.
 We use it in the network dynamics sense. also not talking about the rest of queer community, which has a much more complex/intersectional set of issues.]

-### SSM has all the parts that's needed for this to work. {#ssm-has-all-the-parts-that-s-needed-for-this-to-work-dot}

-Direct operationalization.
+So while trolls polarize, SSM is an example of successful polarization.

--   previous efforts: 1) high emotion 2) low engagement----highly homophilic interactions
+Recall previous efforts: 1) high emotion 2) low engagement----highly homophilic interactions.

 The depolarization of SSM follows an extremely similar pattern to the depolarization framework developed through studying social media in general: post-hoc studies highlights that depolarization of SSM is characterized by both increased exposure to the community on social media as well as increased active political engagement with the community.

-A careful study of SSM offers a way to operationalize the abstractions given by the framework, and---through observing how SSM became depolarized---reveals insights into the underlying thrusts of the framework.
+The close correspondence between SSM and the framework, therefore offers an opportunity to directly use the underlying motivations of SSM legalization as a study of the motivation of the framework in general.

 ### Media needs to be diverse for SSM because otherwise it creates vicarious communities. {#media-needs-to-be-diverse-for-ssm-because-otherwise-it-creates-vicarious-communities-dot}